stevenj/mt76/README.md

   the gain decreases 1 dB from its constant value.
 Again, my guess this tunes internal compensation to the P1dB value of the amplifier.

+### EEPROM Patching

+To make iterative testing easier, a file named `eeprom_patch.bin` placed in the `/lib/firmware` directory, will, on boot be used to set the eeprom values rather than the hard coded ones.
+Specific test eeprom patches are in `eeprom_patches` pick a patch to test, copy it to the target to test, rename it, reboot.

 ### References

 https://aisoa.cn/post-2439.html